 Lavender oil is believed to encourage hair growth.
-A 2016 Korean study supported the use of lavender oil for hair growth stimulation and also hair thickening, noting the “marked hair growth-promoting effects” of lavender oil.
+A 2016 Korean study supported the use of lavender oil for new growth of hair, hair thickening, and hair loss prevention, noting the “marked hair growth-promoting effects” of lavender oil.

 Lavender essential oil can also help condition the hair, boosting shine and controlling frizz, especially in combination with other high-quality shampoo ingredients.

 Relaxing Mind & Body

 It’s increasingly recognized that reducing stress can be a way to improve general health - and this includes calming dandruff symptoms.
 The World Health Organization, among other medical groups, recognizes the effectiveness of the lavender oil compounds linalool and linalyl acetate for relieving stress and anxiety and reducing agitation or restlessness.